~Not So Subtle Differences~

 As she walked to the library, she thought how she was one of the few jonin's the Hokage had selected to learn how to become a medic.
 Because of her superior chakra control and her Byakugan, the Hokage thought Hinata would be a perfect candidate to learn the skills necessary to become a healer.

-Tapping her pencil aimlessly on the book she was reading she realized she had been staring at the same page for several minutes now, and still didn't understand it.
-A slight frown creased her brow as she realized how important it was for her understand the basic principles behind healing or she would never be able to reach her goal of becoming a battlefield medic.
+Tapping her pencil aimlessly on the book she was reading, it dawned on her she had been staring at the same page for several minutes now, and still didn't understand it.
+A slight frown creased her brow knowing the basic principles behind healing were something she needed to understand fully, or she would never be able to reach her goal of becoming a battlefield medic.

-After a few more minutes of staring at the same page she realized her mind just wasn't on studying tonight.
+After a few more minutes of staring at the same page, she finally had to give up and admit defeat, her mind just wasn't on studying tonight.
 She was just about ready to leave when a shadow fell over her.
-Looking up she almost gasped when she saw who was standing near her table.
+Looking up, she almost gasped when she saw who was standing near her table.

-A slight blush tinged her cheeks as she looked up at the stern face of arguably Konoha's most brilliant shinobi and the genius of his clan.
+A slight blush tinged her cheeks as she stared up at the stern face of arguably Konoha's most brilliant shinobi, and the genius of his clan.

 She was surprised that he even deigned to talk to her, even though she had met him on several occasions at clan functions.
 They were only acquaintances, and slight ones at that.